Salih Bademci

 Salih Bademci (born 15 August 1984) is a Turkish actor.

 Bademci is a graduate of Bornova Anadolu Lisesi.
 After appearing in a minor role in 1994, he made his main debut with Serdar Akar's movie Barda and then appeared in his first role on television with the hit period series Elveda Rumeli.
 His other period series are "Öyle Bir Geçer Zaman Ki", "Fatih", "Kulüp".
 In 2014, he was cast in Kanal D series Zeytin Tepesi as Akın, in the same year joined the cast of popular comedy crime series Ulan İstanbul, portraying the character of Ceyhun.
 In 2015, he was further noted by the audience with his role in Star TV romantic comedy series Kiralık Aşk, in which he played the character of Sinan Karakaya.
-He also had a leading role in İstanbullu Gelin, which was broadcast between 2017–2019.
+He also had a leading role in İstanbullu Gelin, which was broadcast between 2017 and 2019.